 To avoid engine damage, do not disconnect battery while engine is running.
 Be sure terminal connections are tight before starting.

 Specifications

 NOTE: Specifications are correct at time of printing and are subject to change without notice.
+Actual sustained equipment horsepower will likely be lower due to operating limitations and environmental factors.

 ENGINE: